Patrick Kearney: Murders

-As time passed Hill and Kearney began to argue more often, and Kearney would go out for long solitary drives in his Volkswagen Beetle or his truck.
-He would then pick up and kill young male hitchhikers or young men from gay bars.
-Kearney was a necrophile and was generally consistent in the manner in which he murdered his victims and disposed of their remains.

-Being of slight build, Kearney was forced to resort to a system of subduing his victims that was unlikely to fail or create situations which could place him in physical danger or cause unwanted exposure to authorities.
-He was not sadistic and did not inflict pain on his victims as the other two "Freeway Killers" did, preferring quickness and efficiency.
-While Kearney did later confess to having mutilated his victims' bodies out of curiosity, such as cutting open one of their stomachs, he did so post-mortem and did not inflict any physical suffering.

 Kearney confessed to having committed his first murder in the spring of 1962.
-The victim's name is unknown, but he was confirmed to be age nineteen and white.
+The victim's name is unknown, but he was confirmed to be age nineteen, white, and claimed that the man was from either Louisiana or Oklahoma.
 Kearney had convinced the male to take a ride on his motorcycle with him to a secluded area outside of Indio, California.
 When they arrived, Kearney shot the man in the head and sexually assaulted the body.
-It is unknown if the body was ever found, but Kearney did indeed confess to committing this murder and two additional ones during 1962.
+It is unknown if the body was ever found, but Kearney confessed to this murder and two additional ones from 1962.
 The second victim was the younger cousin of Kearney's first victim, who had witnessed Kearney drive away with the victim.
+Kearney claimed that this victim was 16 and had been inquiring of Kearney about the whereabouts of his cousin.
+Kearney claimed that he had offered to take the victim to his cousin and that he had driven and killed him in the same location before sexually assaulting the youth.

-The first murder that Kearney confessed to and was convicted of, occurred "sometime around Christmas" of 1968, while he was living in Culver City, approximately one year after he and David Hill had taken residence together.
+The first murder that Kearney confessed to and was convicted of occurred "sometime around Christmas" of 1968, while he was living in Culver City, approximately one year after he and David Hill had taken residence together.
 The murder took place inside his Van Buren Avenue residence.
 According to Kearney, this victim (whose name is known as "George") was lured into his vehicle in San Diego and taken to his home, then shot in the head moments after entering the house.
 The victim was then dragged to his bathroom, where he was sodomized, then skinned and dismembered in the bathtub with an X-Acto knife.
 Kearney also extracted the bullet from the victim's head to ensure the murder would not be traced to him.
 He then buried the dismembered body behind his garage.
 Kearney did not kill for over a year following this murder, primarily out of fear that law enforcement would inquire about the disappearance of George.
-Years later, the identity of this victim has yet to have been discovered besides his first name.
+Years later, the identity of this victim has yet to be discovered besides his first name and body.
+When George's body was exhumed, forensics estimated that he had been murdered between 1968 and 1970.
+Forensics also found that the skeleton had a one-by-one to one-by-five cut made in the skull by a sharp object.